 “We have this diamond in the rough and here I am polishing away at it.
 I can’t believe I have this palette on which to do my artwork.
 I have encountered many people out on the trail crying…they are so excited to be on the trail and taking in these views,” said Martin.

-For his visioning and long-term efforts at bringing Ucluelet’s local gem to life Jim recently received BC's Community Achievement Award.
+For his visioning and long-term efforts at bringing Ucluelet’s local gem to life Jim has received Canada's Meritorious Service Medal, and BC's Community Achievement Award.

 “It's a miracle he was able to bring all those people together to create a free public use trail which crosses federal, provincial, private, district, park and First Nations’ lands,” says Wild Pacific Trail Society President, Barbara Schramm.
 “It couldn’t happen without him.”